lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 feature.

-Speed at this stage is intrinsically connected with the product development workflow (how involved are product managers at this point?
-Do we use a feature readiness check-list?) so, in a way, programmers' speed is a little out of their hands.
+Speed at this stage is intrinsically connected with the product development
+workflow: how involved are product managers at this point?
+Do we use a feature readiness check-list?

-It's more a team thing that an individual metric and focusing too much on individual performance at this stage feels unfair.
+It's more a team effort that an individual one and focusing too much on individual performance at this stage feels unfair.

 In my conversations, I cover this step to gather feedback about our workflow and